Someone’s trusted hero

 While you may be honored to receive this responsibility, you may not fully understand what it means for you and what your responsibilities may be.

-As Legacy Contact you will receive the testator’s e-will document.
+As a designated contact you will receive the testator’s end of life documents, including their e-will.
 The e-will contains all the needed information to excuse their last wishes.